 Our team’s capabilities and experience within autonomous vehicles includes:

 - Sensing and object detection technologies

 - System modeling software

-Brooks Kushman’s autonomous vehicle practice group is chaired by Ben Stasa and Martin Sultana – each having significant experience in the automotive industry and working with clients in the computer, sensors and software industries.
+Brooks Kushman’s autonomous and mobility practice group is led by attorneys that have significant experience in the automotive/transportation industry and work with clients in the computer, sensors and software industries.
 The collection of their experience allows them to not only understand the technology significance of this new area, but to also understand how this new wave of technology changes the landscape for manufacturers.

 SOUTHFIELD, Mich. – Brooks Kushman is pleased to announce that Richard J. Cantor has joined the firm’s growing patent prosecution practice.
 Richard’s practice focuses on the preparation and prosecution of domestic and foreign patent applications in the computer software, electrical and mechanical arts.
 His practice extends beyond patent prosecution and includes infringement...

 Brooks Kushman Shareholder Says Auto Makers Likely Won’t Battle One Another Like the “Smartphone Wars”

 SOUTHFIELD, Mich. – Brooks Kushman Shareholder John LeRoy was quoted in a Law360 February 7, 2019 article, “The Next Big Patent War?
 It Likely Won't Be In Detroit.”
 The article discusses whether the auto industry will follow the example of smartphone companies, engaging automakers in patent battles over emerging technologies like self-driving and connected cars.
 The number of...